-A flexible group of string operators is used to transfer, compare, scan, translate, pack, unpack, edit, and scale strings of data in the form of 4-bit, 6-bit, 7-bit, or 8-bit characters.
+A flexible group of string operators is used to transfer, compare, scan, translate, pack, unpack and edit strings of data.

-The Vector Mode operators are a group of 40 additional operators designed to speed up the processing of vectors (or strings of numbers) and matrices (or arrays of numbers) by using high-speed processor registers to store and increment data addreses.
+The Vector Mode operators are a group of 40 additional operators designed to speed up the processing of vectors (or strings of numbers) and matrices (or arrays of numbers) by using high-speed processor registers to store and increment data addresses.